 Prior to his election to the House, Jones worked 33 years in law enforcement, serving more than 30 years with the Eaton County Sheriff Department.
 He started as a deputy and worked his way up through the ranks as sergeant, lieutenant, and captain before being elected sheriff in 2000.

 COMMUNITY SERVICE AND AFFILIATIONS

-Jones sits on the Eaton Community Hospice Board, the Durand Union Station Railroad Board and the Michigan Special Olympics Board.
+Jones sits on the Eaton Community Hospice Board, and has served on the Durand Union Station Railroad Board and the Michigan Special Olympics Board.
 He delivered Meals-On-Wheels to shut-ins for 10 years, and volunteers with Area 8 Special Olympics.
-He is a 20-gallon donor with the Red Cross and a fundraising-events volunteer for Woldumar Nature Center.
-Jones was a construction volunteer for the Imagination Station and Playground of Dreams, community playgrounds in Potterville and Eaton Rapids.
+He is a 22-gallon donor with the Red Cross.

 He is a member of Grand Ledge Rotary, American Legion S.A.L Post 42, and Eaton County Farm Bureau.
 Jones has also been an active participant in charity events: Crop Walk, Relay for Life, and Walk for Warmth.